Institute of Museum and Library Services (IMLS).

 (iv) Whether the employee intends to refer to his or her official IMLS position during the proposed outside employment and if so, the text of any disclaimers that he or she will use;

 (v) Whether the employee will receive any payment or compensation for the proposed outside employment; and

 (vi) Whether the proposed outside employment will involve teaching a course which is part of the established curriculum of an accredited institution of higher education, secondary school, elementary school, or an education or training program sponsored by a Federal, State or local government entity.

 (b) Approval shall be granted only upon determination that the outside employment is not expected to involve conduct prohibited by statute or Federal regulation, including 5 CFR part 2635 and this part.

 (c) Outside employment means any form of compensated or uncompensated non-Federal employment or business relationship involving the provision of personal services by the employee.
 It includes, but is not limited to, personal services such as acting as an officer, director, employee, trustee, agent, attorney, consultant, contractor, general partner, teacher or speaker.
-It includes writing when done under an arrangement with another person for production or publication of the written product.
+It includes writing when done under an arrangement with another person for Start Printed Page 17879production or publication of the written product.

 [FR Doc.
 03-8989 Filed 4-11-03; 8:45 am]